 4) Beer Bath at Beer Spa Bernard

-This is one of those things ‘you’re meant to do’, however neither of us was a massive fan of the ones we bought.
+This is one of those things ‘you’re meant to do’, however neither of us actually enjoyed the taste of the ones we bought.
 I got the strawberry and cream while Raquel got the Vanilla Ice Cream.
 On the other hand, some of the savoury ones sound quite intriguing, such as the mozzarella and tomato pesto one.

 6) Walk Along Charles Bridge